 View this storymap to learn how the Office of Planning is working toward a vibrant public life in DC to promote health, safety, civic engagement, economic opportunity, and connected communities.

 The methodology for studying public life applies techniques developed by the Gehl Institute as adapted by the DC Office of Planning.
 Analysis can consist of assessing:

-- urban quality in terms of its protection, accessibility, comfort, and enjoyment,
+- quality of space in terms of its protection, accessibility, comfort, and enjoyment,

-- counts of pedestrian and bicycle movements through public space,
+- pedestrian and bicycle movements through public space,

-- mapping stationary activities of the individuals and groups who are staying or lingering in public space, and
+- stationary activities of individuals and groups who are staying or lingering in public space, and

-- intercept surveys that capture perceptions and desires of the people using public space.
+- surveys that capture perceptions and desires of the people using public space.